mliotta/Open-XML-SDK/API_PROPOSAL.md

 ## Related Work

-- **ClosedXML**: Has formula evaluation but tightly coupled to their object model
+- **ClosedXML**: Has formula evaluation but limited function coverage - many functions we needed were not implemented
 - **EPPlus**: Commercial formula evaluation but incompatible with Open XML SDK
 - **ExcelFormulaParser**: Parser only, no evaluation engine
 - **Jint/JavaScript engines**: Too heavy, different semantics than Excel

 This proposal provides native .NET formula evaluation that:
+- Implements 508 of 522 Excel functions (97.3% coverage) - far more complete than alternatives
 - Integrates seamlessly with Open XML SDK
-- Matches Excel's evaluation semantics precisely
+- Matches Excel's evaluation semantics precisely (validated via oracle testing)
 - Delivers native performance through expression compilation
 - Maintains SDK's philosophy of being lightweight and focused